AlibabaCloudDocs/hologram/intl.en-US/Data Access/Big Data/Flink/Write data from open source Apache Flink to Hologres in real time.md

 This topic describes how to write data from open source Apache Flink to Hologres in real time.

 -   A Hologres instance is created and the instance is connected to a developer tool.
 Hologres is connected to the PostgreSQL client in this topic.
-For more information, see [Use Hologres from the PostgreSQL client](/intl.en-US/Quick Start/Use Hologres from the PostgreSQL client.md).
+For more information, see [PSQL quick start](/intl.en-US/Quick Start/PSQL quick start.md).
 -   A Flink cluster is created.
 You can download a binary file from the Flink official website and create a Flink cluster that is deployed in Standalone mode.
 For more information about how to create a Flink cluster, see [Local Installation of Flink](https://ci.apache.org/projects/flink/flink-docs-release-1.11/try-flink/local_installation.html).
 A Flink 1.10 cluster is used in this topic.

 ## Procedure